freshollie/fresh-configurator/README.md

 At the moment functionality is very minimal, and lots is changing all the time.

 - The MultiWii protocol sourcecode has been ported into Typescript, and utilises promises.
-It's available in the [@fresh/msp](packages/msp) package.
+It's available in the [@betaflight/msp](packages/msp) package.
-- [Tests have been written](packages/msp/test) for most of `@fresh/msp`
+- [Tests have been written](packages/msp/test) for all of `@betaflight/msp`
+- The Betaflight API has been ported into [`@betaflight/api`](packages/api), and has some tests
 - The main layout, device connection controls, logging, model information, navigation, instruments, receiver channels have been written
 - [Storybook](https://freshollie.github.io/fresh-configurator) is utlised to develop components